Walter VI of Brienne: Early life in Italy

 Walter was the son of Count Walter V of Brienne, duke of Athens, and Joanna of Châtillon (died 1354), the daughter of the count of Porcien, constable to King Philip IV of France.
 As grandson of Count Hugh of Brienne (d.
 1296), he was heir to a vast property all around the Mediterranean.
 After his father's death at the Battle of Halmyros on 15 March 1311, Walter became count of Brienne, Lecce, and Conversano.
 However, the Duchy of Athens, except for Argos and Nauplia, had been overrun by the Catalan Company, and Walter spent much of his life in an unsuccessful struggle to recover that inheritance of his family.
 He spent most of his life in Italy and France and left Argos-Nauplia to be ruled by guardians.

-His mother Jeanne carried out a vigorous struggle against the Catalans during his minority, which, however, had little military effect but impoverished him.
+During Walter's minority his mother Jeanne carried out a vigorous struggle against the Catalans, which impoverished him but had little military effect.
 To strengthen his position, Walter engaged in a strategic marriage to Beatrice, the niece of King Robert of Naples and daughter of Philip I of Taranto by Thamar Angelina Komnene, in December 1325.
-At this time, Florence requested King Robert's support in protecting Guelph interests in Italy, and elected his son, Charles, Duke of Calabria, as signore of Florence for a ten-year period (1326-36).
-Walter VI's almost-princely position in the Angevin court soon won him an appointment as Vicar for Charles of Calabria, an office that he only exercised for a few months in 1325.
+At this time, Florence requested King Robert's support in protecting Guelph interests in Italy, and elected Robert's son, Charles, Duke of Calabria, as signore of Florence for an expected ten-year period (1326-36).
+Walter VI's almost-princely position in the Angevin court soon won him an appointment as Vicar for Charles of Calabria in Florence, an office that he exercised for a few months in 1325.